Across-Muscle Coherence Is Modulated As A Function Of Wrist Posture During Two-Digit Grasping

 The purpose of this study was to investigate the extent to which correlated neural inputs, quantified as EMG-EMG coherence across intrinsic and extrinsic hand muscles, varied as a function of wrist angle during a constant force precision grip task.
 Eight adults (5 males; mean age 29 years) participated in the experiment.
 Subjects held an object using a two-digit precision grip at a constant force at a flexed, neutral, and extended wrist posture, while the EMG activity from intrinsic and extrinsic hand muscles was recorded through intramuscular fine-wire electrodes.
 The integral of z-transformed coherence computed across muscles pairs was greatest in the flexed wrist posture and significantly greater than EMG-EMG coherence measured in the neutral and extended wrist posture (.
 P<.
 0.01 and 0.05, respectively).
 Furthermore, EMG-EMG coherence did not differ statistically between the extrinsic and intrinsic muscle pairs, even though it tended to be greater for the extrinsic muscle pair (.
 Pâ‰¥.
 0.063).
 These findings lend support to the notion of a functional role of correlated neural inputs to hand muscles for the task-dependent coordination of hand muscle activity that is likely mediated by somatosensory feedback. Â© 2013 .

 Digital Object Identifier (DOI)

 Jesunathadas, Mark; Laitano, Juan; Hamm, Thomas M.; and Santello, Marco, "Across-Muscle Coherence Is Modulated As A Function Of Wrist Posture During Two-Digit Grasping" (2013).
-Neurobiology.
+Translational Neuroscience.
 76.